Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Simple.

-If you cannot find a shipping company that specializes in the type of heavy equipment you need hauled, consider contacting a general shipping company instead (although they may be more expensive).
+If you cannot find a shipping company specializing in the type of heavy equipment you need hauling, consider contacting a general shipping company instead (although they may be more expensive).
 They may be able to ship your equipment, or they may recommend a specialized hauling company to you.

 Here are a few examples of heavy equipment that you can ship: